 Lady Bug Arcade is a Melody-enhanced game that takes full advantage of the CDFJ+ mode using our advanced Melody circuit board.
-Included with Lady Bug Arcade is the game cartridge, full-color 16-page manual, professionally printed box, and 10" x 14" poster.
+Included with Lady Bug Arcade is the game cartridge, full-color 16-page manual, and 10" x 14" poster.
+You can optionally purchase a professionally printed box (see above).
 Lady Bug Arcade is available in NTSC and PAL60 television formats.
 Please specify above when ordering or you will receive an NTSC cartridge by default.

 |Number of Players||1 - 2|

 |Packaging Illustration and Design||Nathan Strum|